wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `quick-featured-images.zip` from your computer
+3. Select `recent-posts-widget-with-thumbnails.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
 6. Go to 'Appereance' => 'Widgets' and select 'Recent Posts Widget With Thumbnails'

 = Using FTP =

-1. Download `quick-featured-images.zip`
+1. Download `recent-posts-widget-with-thumbnails.zip`
-2. Extract the `quick-featured-images` directory to your computer
+2. Extract the `recent-posts-widget-with-thumbnails` directory to your computer
-3. Upload the `quick-featured-images` directory to the `/wp-content/plugins/` directory
+3. Upload the `recent-posts-widget-with-thumbnails` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
 5. Go to 'Appereance' => 'Widgets' and select 'Recent Posts Widget With Thumbnails'